d3v-me/AutoFollowUser/README.md

 If you want to contribute to the development of this plugin, feel free to submit issues or pull requests on the [GitHub repository](https://github.com/d3v-me/AutoFollowUser/blob/main/FollowUser.plugin.js).
 Any help is appreciated!

-## License

-This plugin is distributed under the MIT License.

 ---

 **Note**: The use of this plugin may be subject to Discord’s and BetterDiscord’s terms of service.
 Use it responsibly.